-The GDPR lawful basis for processing is Article 6(1)(e) - processing is necessary for the performance of a task carried out in the public interest.
+The UK GDPR lawful basis for processing is Article 6(1)(e) - processing is necessary for the performance of a task carried out in the public interest.

 Our public task is set out in sections s12(4) and s33 of the Tax Collection and Management (Wales) Act 2016, which describe our functions and the responsibility for public funds of the Accounting Officer.

 The data we submit will be shared with the Cabinet Office for the data matching to take place.
 Cabinet Office shares the data as necessary to prevent and detect fraud with the Auditor General for Wales.

 If data submitted by one participant matches with another, we'll share summary information with them.

 The data matches are returned to participants in a series of reports.
 Matches are reviewed to determine if they’re significant and, if so, allow further investigations to be undertaken.
 Returned reports include:

 - individuals claiming benefits at more than one authority

 - individuals who are on payroll and also claiming benefit